whoami1432/The-Alter-Office-URL-Shortner/Readme.md

 - `GET /api/analytics/{alias}`: Get a list of all shortened URLs.
 - `GET /api/analytics/topic/{topic}`: Get a list of all shortened URLs.
 - `GET /api/analytics/overall`: Get a list of all shortened URLs.
+- `GET /api-docs`: Access the Swagger API documentation.

+## Swagger API Documentation

+The application includes Swagger for API documentation.
+You can access the Swagger UI at the `/api-docs` endpoint to explore and test the API endpoints interactively.